BlueKYGirl/counting_sheep/README.md

 According to the National Sleep Foundation, more than one-third of adults aren't getting the recommended 7-9 hours of sleep per night.

-According to my clock, my Apple Watch,  and everyone who has to deal with me in the morning, I am one of this one-third.
+According to my clock, my Apple Watch,  and everyone who has to deal with me in the morning, I am part of this one-third.

 I've been an insomniac and a restless sleeper for as long as I can remember.
-My mother told people I was born not knowing how to sleep.
+Family stories verify I was born not knowing how to sleep.

 Unfortunately, I still haven't learned.